Three people have been found guilty of abusing an Indian woman who was treated like a servant and sexually abused.

 The jury at Croydon Crown Court cleared Aleemuddin Mohammed, 35, of Sefton Avenue, Harrow, of sexual assault.

-Obhrai, an optician from Moor Park in Northwood, Balapovi, a butcher, of Charlburt Street in St John's Wood, Mohammed and Shanaz Begum, a shop worker from St John's Wood, were found not guilty of trafficking offences on the direction of the judge.'Can't move on'
+Obhrai, an optician from Moor Park in Northwood, Balapovi, a butcher, of Charlburt Street in St John's Wood, Mohammed and Shanaz Begum, a shop worker from St John's Wood, were found not guilty of trafficking offences on the direction of the judge.

 The victim first worked for supermarket manager Mr Mohammed, and his then wife, Shamina Yousuf, of Edgware, north London, before moving in with Shahnaz Begum, 57, and her partner, Enkarta Balapovi.